88 Comments

 How to pay the fee for the Interpol clearance

-As with all administrative procedures in Peru, before you can make an appointment and apply, you first have to pay the corresponding fee either in person at a Banco de la Nacion branch or on the pagalo.pe website from a computer or with the pagalo.pe app from a smartphone or tablet.
+As with all administrative procedures in Peru, before you can book an appointment and submit your application, you must first pay the corresponding fee — either in person at any Banco de la Nación branch or online via the pagalo.pe website from a computer or through the pagalo.pe app on a smartphone or tablet.

-You can find detailed explanations on how to pay, what you have to do and be aware of, how to register on the online payment platform and how to find the correct fee you have to pay, in our article "Paying administration charges and processing fees in Peru".
+You can find detailed instructions on how to make the payment, what to watch out for, how to register on the online payment platform, and how to locate the correct fee in our article “Paying administration charges and processing fees in Peru.”

 All administration charges, processing fees and fines government agencies, public authorities and entities levy in Peru have to be paid at the Banc...